 Does my organisation need a Level 3?

 At this time CASA does not mandate that organisations engage a Level 3.
-However, the proposed new Regulations which are based on the EASA Part 145 regulations, will require an agreement with a Level 3, as NDT Authorities will no longer exist.
+However, there are some processes which will from time to time require a NDT Level 3 input, which may be contracted.